fylein/fyle-mobile-app/README.md

 Here are some common issues and how to fix them:

-1. If you encounter the any similar error like this:
+1. If you encounter any similar error like this:
    `Property 'LIVE_UPDATE_APP_VERSION' does not exist on type ...`

 ```bash